Physical unknowables: Miracles due to gaps in causal description

 \section{Miracles due to gaps in causal description}

-A different issue, discussed by Philipp Frank~\cite{frank}, is the possible occurrence of miracles in the presence of {\em gaps} of physical determinism.
-Already Maxwell considered {\em singular points}~\cite[pp.~212-213]{Campbell-1882}, {\em ``where prediction, except from absolutely perfect data, and guided by the omniscience of contingency, becomes impossible.''} One might perceive individual events occurring ``outside'' of the validity of classical and quantum physics without any apparent cause as miracles.
-For, if there is no cause to an event, why should such an event occur altogether rather than not occur?
+A different issue, discussed by \citet{frank}, is the possible occurrence of miracles in the presence of {\em gaps} of physical determinism.
+Already Maxwell has considered {\em singular points} \cite[212--213]{Campbell-1882}, {``where prediction, except from absolutely perfect data, and guided by the omniscience of contingency, becomes impossible.''} One might perceive individual events occurring outside the validity of classical and quantum physics without any apparent cause as miracles.
+For if there is no cause to an event, why should such an event occur altogether rather than not occur?

-Although such thoughts remain highly speculative, miracles, if they exist, could be the basis for an ``operator-directed'' evolution in otherwise deterministic physical systems.
-Similar models have been applied to dualistic models of the mind~\cite{eccles:papal,popper-eccles}.
-The objection that this scenario is unnecessarily complicating an otherwise ``monistic'' model should be carefully re-evaluated in view of computer-generated {\em virtual realities}~\cite{descartes-meditation,putnam:81,svozil-nat-acad}.
-In such ``algorithmic universes,'' there are computable evolution laws, as well as ``inputs'' from ``interfaces.''
-From the intrinsic perspective~\cite{svozil-94}, the inputs cannot be causally accounted for; hence they remain irreducibly ``transcendental'' with respect to the ``algorithmic universe.''
+Although such thoughts remain highly speculative, miracles could be the basis for an operator-directed evolution in otherwise deterministic physical systems.
+Similar models have been applied to dualistic models of the mind \citep{popper-eccles,Eccles22051986,eccles:papal}.
+The objection that this scenario is unnecessarily complicating an otherwise monistic model should be carefully reevaluated in view of computer-generated {\em virtual realities} \citep{descartes-meditation,putnam:81,svozil-nat-acad}.
+In such algorithmic universes, there are computable evolution laws as well as inputs from interfaces.
+From the intrinsic perspective \citep{svozil-94}, the inputs cannot be causally accounted for, and hence they remain irreducibly transcendental with respect to the otherwise algorithmic universe.